Influencer Marketing 101

 Source: @kktmorris

-For up-and-coming brands, sourcing social proof like this takes time.
+Sourcing social proof like this takes time.
 Influencers can help earn that credibility faster than what’s possible organically.
-The key is working with authentic, everyday creators that want to promote you.
+The key is working with a high volume of authentic creators that want to promote you.

 For brands in competitive industries, influencers are a huge part of your positioning strategy.
 This includes: